Pylons/pyramid/docs/narr/views.rst

 anything but a dictionary, an error will be raised.

-Before passing keywords to the template, the keywords derived from the dictionary returned by the view are augumented.
+Before passing keywords to the template, the keywords derived from the dictionary returned by the view are augmented.
 The callable object (whatever object was used to define the ``view``) will be automatically inserted into the set of keyword arguments passed to the template as the ``view`` keyword.
 If the view callable was a class, the ``view`` keyword will be an instance of that class.
-Also inserted into the keywords passed to the template are ``renderer_name`` (the name of the renderer, which may be a full path or a package-relative name, typically the full string used in the ``renderer`` atttribute of the directive), ``context`` (the context of the view used to render the template), and ``request`` (the request passed to the view used to render the template).
+Also inserted into the keywords passed to the template are ``renderer_name`` (the name of the renderer, which may be a full path or a package-relative name, typically the full string used in the ``renderer`` attribute of the directive), ``context`` (the context of the view used to render the template), and ``request`` (the request passed to the view used to render the template).